Scalar curvature and Futaki invariant of K\"ahler metrics with cone singularities along a divisor: Momentum-constructed cscK metrics with cone singularities along a divisor

 It is not possible to achieve $\lambda= 0$, $\varphi(\pm b) =0$, $\varphi ' (\pm b) = \mp 2$ all at the same time if the Futaki invariant is not zero.
 On the other hand, however, we can brutally set $\lambda =0$ and try to see what happens to $\varphi (\pm b)$ and $\varphi '(\pm b)$.
 In fact, it is possible to set $\lambda =0$, $\varphi (\pm b) =0$, and $\varphi (-b) = 2$ all at the same time\footnote{It is possible to set $\varphi (b) = - 2$ instead of $\varphi (-b) = 2$ in here, and in this case $\omega_{\varphi}$ will be smooth along the $\infty$-section with cone singularities along the $0$-section; this is purely a matter of convention.
 However, just to simplify the argument, we will assume henceforth that $\omega_{\varphi}$ is always smooth along the $0$-section with the cone singularities forming along the $\infty$-section.}, as discussed in \cite[\S 3.2]{hwang} and recalled in \S \ref{construct} below.
 Thus, we should have $\varphi ' (b) \neq - 2$ if the Futaki invariant is not zero.
 A crucially important point for us is that the value $- \pi \varphi' ( b) = 2 \pi \beta$ is the angle of the \textit{cone singularities} that the metric develops along the $\infty$-section, if $\varphi$ is real analytic on $I$.
 This point is briefly mentioned in \cite[p2299]{hs} and seems to be well-known to the experts (cf.~\cite[Lemma 2.3]{lih12}).
-However, as the author could not find an explicitly written proof in the literature, the proof of this fact is provided in Lemma \ref{lemestgmc}, \S \ref{mccone}, where the author thanks Michael Singer for the instructions on how to prove it.
+However, as the author could not find an explicitly written proof in the literature, the proof of this fact is provided in Lemma \ref{lemestgmc}, \S \ref{mccone}.

-What we prove in \S \ref{construct} is that it is indeed possible to run the argument as above, namely it is indeed possible to have a cscK metric on $X$ in each \kah class, at the cost of introducing cone singularities along the $\infty$-section.
+What we prove in \S \ref{construct} is that it is indeed possible to run the argument as above, namely it is indeed possible to have a cscK metric on $\mathbb{X}$ in each \kah class, at the cost of introducing cone singularities along the $\infty$-section.
 An important point here is that the cone angle $2 \pi \beta$ is \textit{uniquely determined in each K\"ahler class}; we can even obtain an explicit formula (equation (\ref{formcangle})) for the cone angle.

 We compute in \S \ref{logfutmc} the log Futaki invariant.
 The point is that the computation becomes straightforward by using the extremal metric, afforded by Theorem \ref{thhwapcomplb}.
 It turns out that the vanishing of the log Futaki invariant gives an equation for $\beta$ to satisfy (equation (\ref{futformcangle})); in other words, there is a unique value of $\beta$ for which the log Futaki invariant vanishes.
 The content of our main result, Theorem \ref{mainthmmc}, is that this value of $\beta$ agrees with the one for which there exists a momentum-constructed conically singular cscK metric with cone angle $2 \pi \beta$ (equation (\ref{formcangle})).